Starring: Leonardo DiCaprio, Brad Pitt, Margot Robbie, Al Pacino, Lena Dunham, Margaret Qualley, Austin Butler, Damian Lewis, Emile Hirsch

 Once Upon A Time... in Hollywood premiered at the 2019 Festival de Cannes.

 By naming his production company after a Godard film or through staging the climax of Inglourious Basterds inside a movie theatre, Quentin Tarantino has always made his love for cinema clear.
 Said love comes to a head in his ninth feature film, in more ways than one: the title, Once Upon a Time in Hollywood, nods to Sergio Leone, offers a throwback to Tarantino’s own filmography (IB begins with, 'once upon a time in Nazi-occupied France') and pays fond tribute to the Tinseltown that once was, complete with a loving close-up of authentic film reels.

-The story unfolds in Los Angeles in 1969, and focuses primarily on the friendship between Rick Dalton (Leonardo DiCaprio), a washed-up Western actor reduced to playing bit parts on TV, and Cliff Booth (Brad Pitt), his stuntman/chauffeur/errand boy and best friend.
+The story unfolds in 1969 Los Angeles, focusing primarily on the friendship between Rick Dalton (Leonardo DiCaprio), a washed-up Western actor reduced to playing bit parts on TV, and Cliff Booth (Brad Pitt), his stuntman/chauffeur/errand boy and best friend.
 Their paths intersect with those of other people, both real (Bruce Lee, Sharon Tate) and fictional, creating a sprawling collection of peculiar Hollywood characters.

-So sprawling, in fact, that half the film's fun comes from identifying every single minor role or cameo, and then realising quite a few were left on the cutting room floor: the “Special Thanks” of the closing credits acknowledges the actors who were cast but didn’t make the final cut.
+So sprawling, in fact, that half the film's fun comes from identifying every single minor role or cameo, and then realising quite a few were left on the cutting room floor: the 'Special Thanks' of the closing credits acknowledge the actors who were cast but didn’t make the final cut.